New York state subpoenas Cohen in Trump Foundation probe

 "We can confirm that a subpoena has been issued to Michael Cohen for relevant information in light of the public disclosures made yesterday," said James Gazzale, a spokesman for the state's tax department.

-"I do believe that he has information about Mr. Trump that would be of interest both in Washington as well as New York state," Davis said.
+"I do believe that he has information about Mr. Trump that would be of interest both in Washington as well as New York state," Cohen's attorney Lanny Davis said Tuesday night on CNN's "Cuomo Prime Time," a show hosted by Chris Cuomo, brother of New York's governor.

 The attorney general's office is seeking $2.8 million in restitution and other unspecified penalties in its civil suit.
 It said that it had referred to its findings to the IRS and the Federal Election Commission for possible further action.